 It is expected that faculty will hold regular office hours via Zoom or Skype to assist students in their courses.
-Recognizing the demands of home and professional life, faculty members are also expected to respond to student e-mails and online questions in a timely fashion.
-While faculty are not required to be advisors or mentors to students, the University hopes that this will happen naturally around common areas of interest and expertise.
-In particular, those faculty who attend field courses will have the opportunity to get to know students on a deeper basis.
+Recognizing the demands of home and professional life, faculty members are also expected to respond to student emails and online questions in a timely fashion.
+While faculty are not required to be advisors or mentors to students, the University expects that this will happen naturally around common areas of interest and expertise.